g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 To summarize, the simple integration of Lightning CSS into Parcel is a result of its zero-configuration nature.
 Parcel automatically bundles, processes, and optimizes your codebase, making the development process much less tedious as developers can now concentrate on writing application code rather than setting up build tools.
 Whether you are beginning a fresh project or adding Lightning CSS to an old project, the tool provides a smooth path leading to advanced web programming practice.

 ## Integrating Lightning CSS with Gulp
-Gulp is a popular task runner that can be used to streamline routine tasks in your workflow, such as CSS pre-processing, compression, and merging.
+Gulp is a popular task runner used to streamline routine tasks in your workflow, such as CSS pre-processing, compression, and merging.
 This part discusses how to  efficiently add Lightning CSS to your development pipeline.

 ### Setting up Gulp Tasks `(gulp-sass, gulp-clean-css)`
 Supposing that you have not installed Gulp globally yet, then use npm to install it: